Epicpkmn11/pk11.us/pages/about.md

 <!-- Fine, there's one at /assets/images/pfp/evie-2-trans-heart.png...
 That's why you're looking at comments here, right? -->

 ## Fan art I guess
-Apparently I'm popular enough to get fan art now ;P <small>// Maybe?
-I dunno?
-I guess people are drawing me things</small>
+Apparently I'm popular enough to get fan art now ;P ~~more like just art of me, but fan art sounds more fun~~

 - By: [Code807](https://twitter.com/code_807) (2020-05-05)